afrid0315/aws-azure-devops-interview_questions/DevOps-interviewQuestionsAnswers.md

 - Use jstack command: jstack <PID> > thread_dump.txt.
 - The thread dump is saved in the specified file (thread_dump.txt), revealing the state of all threads in the Java application.

+#### 7. Design the 3 tier architecture for your telecommunications project?
+**Answer.** The 3-tier architecture for our telecommunications project comprises three layers: the presentation layer for user interface, the application layer for business logic, and the data layer for storage and retrieval.
+This design ensures modular scalability, separation of concerns, and efficient management of telecommunications services.

 - How the port forwading is done in docker?
 ```
  docker run -p 8080:80 my-web-app
 ```
 This command forwards traffic from port 8080 on the host to port 80 in the container.
 Now, accessing http://localhost:8080 on the host system will be directed to the web application running on port 80 inside the container.
 Port forwarding enables communication between the host and containerized applications.
-- What is docker networks?
-- Docker Networks are vital for defining communication patterns, ensuring proper isolation, and facilitating containerized application deployment.

 Round4/5 [ Managerial ]
-- Design the 3 tier architecture for your telecommunications project

 - You are in the production oncall support and you get a alert where one of the system CPU is spiking up what measures would you take
 -Your team mate is not coping up with tasks being a lead how will you support and guide him